NancyFan96/factchecker-on-graph/README.md

 3. Our system has a good performance of on the Wikipedia test case.

-KEYWORDS: Fact checking, Graph database, Knowledge graph, NLP, Path finding II
+KEYWORDS: Fact checking, Graph database, Knowledge graph, NLP, Path finding